joorapp/joorappV2/nodeBE/SETUP_INSTRUCTIONS.md

 - Ensure the SQL file is properly formatted
 - Make sure you removed volumes (`-v` flag) before starting

+### UTF-8 encoding errors (Windows)

+If you see errors like `ERROR: invalid byte sequence for encoding "UTF8": 0xff`:

+- The dump file was created with wrong encoding (UTF-16 with BOM instead of UTF-8)
+- Regenerate the dump using `Out-File -Encoding utf8` on Windows (see Step 1)
+- Or use Git Bash/WSL instead of PowerShell for the dump command

+### DROP CONSTRAINT errors

+If you see errors like `ERROR: relation "public.user_company_context" does not exist`:

+- The dump was created without the `--if-exists` flag
+- Regenerate the dump with `--if-exists` flag (see Step 1)
+- This adds `IF EXISTS` checks to all DROP statements

 ### Application can't connect to Keycloak

 - Verify Keycloak is running: `curl http://localhost:8080/health/ready`